 Anzac analysed: here there is perceptive analysis of the Anzac tradition (or myth) as it has developed since 1915.
 This material comes to grips with the emotions that Anzac evokes, how and why it has come to occupy such a disproportionate place in our history, and how it might be reinterpreted.
 The site does not contain much material about purely military aspects of the Gallipoli campaign; these are more than adequately covered on other websites.

 Then, recognising that there is more to the story than heroic tales of men in khaki, this section also details the reality of war, life on the home front and the aftermath for those who served, their families and Australia as a whole.
-It reflects the priority we are giving to what war did to Australia and Australians, rather than on what Australians did in war.
+It reflects the priority Honest History gives to what war did to Australia and Australians, rather than on what Australians did in war.
 While the emphasis is on World War I, there is material on World War II and our other wars as well.
 The poetry, prose, pictures and music of war often reveal things and feelings that mere reportage cannot.
-Our War literature section will build gradually to feature the work of Australian and international authors and artists dealing with World War I and other wars.
+Our War literature essay features the work of Australian and international authors and artists dealing with World War I and other wars.

 Strands of Australian history